mozilla/mozmlops/examples/image_classifier/README.md

     deactivate
     ```

+> [!IMPORTANT]
-Please refer to the [Troubleshooting](../../README.troubleshooting.md) guide for the known issues and how to resolve them.
+> Please refer to the [Troubleshooting](../../README.troubleshooting.md) guide for the known issues and how to resolve them.